Boy with a Basket of Fruit: Influences and context

+The erotic motifs are not foreign to the Boy with a Basket either: the young man has a languid and feminine expression, his mouth half-open, red lips, his face tilted to the left, flushed cheeks, the shoulder bare and exposed.
+A homoerotic reading leads to the assertion that the boy is not offering the fruit but himself; the abundance and goodness of the fruits make a pendant with the erotic goodness expressed by the young man.
+And in this sense, the basket held close to the chest could be a symbolic indication of lust.
+The basket is one of the attributes of the faun and alludes to lust, like the girdle of Venus, all symbolic cryptograms of Eros.
+But here too, the sign of time, of transience, is equally present: the fruits offered as gifts (and in this sense the young man himself) are transient, destined to end, like the yellowing leaf that bends down outside the basket.

+These interpretations suggest that Caravaggio does not wholly depart from the Renaissance allegorical tradition: rather, he goes beyond it, investigating with concrete scrupulousness the forms inherent in nature.
+He shows their richness and extracts meaning through scrupulously observing, and realistically representing the physical world.

+Horticulturalist analysis

 At one level the painting is a genre piece designed to demonstrate the artist's ability to depict everything from the skin of the boy to the skin of a peach, from the folds of the robe to the weave of the basket.
 The fruit is especially exquisite, and Professor Jules Janick of the Department of Horticulture and Landscape Architecture at Purdue University, Indiana, has analysed them from a horticulturalist's perspective:

 The basket ... contains a great many fruits, all in nearly perfect condition and including a bi-colored peach with a bright red blush; four clusters of grapes — two black, one red, and one "white;" a ripe pomegranate split open, disgorging its red seeds; four figs, two of them dead-ripe, black ones, both split and two light-colored; two medlars; three apples—two red, one blushed and the other striped, and one yellow with a russet basin and a scar; two branches with small pears, one of them with five yellow ones with a bright red cheek and the other, half-hidden, with small yellow, blushed fruits.
 There are also leaves showing various disorders: a prominent virescent grape leaf with fungal spots and another with a white insect egg mass resembling that of the oblique banded leaf roller (Choristoneura rosaceana), and peach leaves with various spots.

 The analysis indicates that Caravaggio is being realistic.
 By capturing only what was in the fruit basket, he idealizes neither their ripeness nor their arrangement—yet almost miraculously, we are still drawn in to look at it, for the viewer it is very much a beautiful and exquisite subject.

+Pop culture

+The painting was an inspiration for and is referenced by the 2019 album Girl with Basket of Fruit by American experimental band Xiu Xiu.